Operation Varsity: OSS teams

 The Office of Strategic Services sent four teams of two (codename Algonquin, teams Alsace, Poissy, S&S and Student), with Operation Varsity to infiltrate and report from behind enemy lines, but none succeeded.
-Team S&S had two agents in Wehrmacht uniforms and a captured Kϋbelwagon; to report by radio.
-But the Kϋbelwagon was put out of action while in the glider; three tires and the long-range radio were shot up (German gunners were told to attack the gliders not the tow planes).
+Team S&S had two agents in Wehrmacht uniforms and a captured Kϋbelwagen; to report by radio.
+But the Kϋbelwagen was put out of action while in the glider; three tires and the long-range radio were shot up (German gunners were told to attack the gliders not the tow planes).

 Aftermath

 Operation Varsity was a successful large-scale airborne operation.
 All of the objectives that the airborne troops had been tasked with had been captured and held, usually within only a few hours of the operation beginning.
 The bridges over the Issel had been successfully captured, although one later had to be destroyed to prevent its capture by counter-attacking German forces.
 The Diersfordter Forest had been cleared of enemy troops, and the roads through which the Germans might have routed reinforcements against the advance had been cut by airborne troops.
 Finally, Hamminkeln, the village that dominated the area and through which any advance would be made, had been secured by air-lifted units.
 By nightfall of 24 March, 15th (Scottish) Infantry Division had joined up with elements of 6th Airborne, and by midnight the first light bridge was across the Rhine.
 By 27 March, twelve bridges suitable for heavy armour had been installed over the Rhine and the Allies had 14 divisions on the east bank of the river, penetrating up to 10 mi.
-According to Generalmajor Heinz Fiebig, commanding officer of one of the defending German formations, 84 Infantry Division, the German forces defending the area had been greatly surprised by the speed with which the two airborne divisions had landed their troops, explaining that their sudden appearance had had a "shattering effect" on the greatly outnumbered defenders.
+According to Generalmajor Heinz Fiebig, commanding officer of one of the defending German formations, 84th Infantry Division, the German forces defending the area had been greatly surprised by the speed with which the two airborne divisions had landed their troops, explaining that their sudden appearance had had a "shattering effect" on the greatly outnumbered defenders.
 He revealed during his interrogation that his division had been badly depleted and could muster barely 4,000 soldiers.